null

 Automated Sieving Systems

 Automation: Consistent and controlled sieving, reduces human error.
-Efficiency: Faster and more accurate particle separation.
+Speed: Faster and more accurate particle separation.

 Hybrid Sieving Methods